 The terrorists include Ahrar ash Sham, Al-Nusra's main ally in the Idlib and Rastan areas, and Jays al-Islam (the Army of Islam) in East Gut.
 It should not be called all the other groups "dancers" or criminal gangs, but the two together with An-Nusra (in its different guises) represent nine-tenths of the combat power of forces outside of the IGIL opposing the government of Syria.

-All the year and a half of searching for principles of settlement, the Russian government tried to convey to the Western partners two obvious thoughts.
+All the year and a half of the search for settlement principles, the Russian government tried to convey to the Western partners two obvious thoughts.
 The first: tricks with "disguise" and "beard trim" of An-Nusra are meaningless.
 Information about her and not only her militants is carefully collected and systematized - this is a security issue not only for Syria, but for Russia, as well as for the countries of the West themselves.
-The second thought: if some group of "moderate opposition" is under a single operational command with terrorists, coordinates its actions with terrorists, participates in general operations with terrorists, then these "moderate" terrorists.
+The second thought: if a group of "moderate opposition" is under the single operational command with terrorists, coordinates its actions with terrorists, participates in general operations with terrorists, then these "moderate" terrorists.
 And they are the legitimate aim of attacks.

 So, 7 July, Putin and Trump agreed on a cease-fire only in one de-escalation zone - "South", "South", "Dara".

 Obviously, it was Russia who insisted that this zone should be called "South-West of Syria" in the future, and that the provinces to which it is distributed should be listed: Dara, Kuneitra, Suwayda.
 The reason is clear: to stop the possibility of speculation about the belonging to this zone of the territories occupied by the opposition today, which are not covered by the agreement on zones of de-escalation.
-It is, first of all, a large massif along the borders of Jordan and Iraq, e.
-Rather, the south-east of Syria (referring to the provinces of Damascus and Homs, not mentioned in the memorandum!), As well as part of the territory of the province of Suwayda, but in the opposite direction from the zone of de-escalation.
+It is, first of all, a large massif along the borders of Jordan and Iraq, i.e., rather, south-east of Syria (referring to the provinces of Damascus and Homs, not mentioned in the memorandum!), As well as part of the territory of the province of Suwayda, but in opposite side of the de-escalation zone.

 Yes, even in the "South-West of Syria" zone there are several settlements that swore to An-Nusra, and even its "corner of IGIL", oddly enough, at the junction of the borders of Syria and Jordan with the Golan Heights occupied by Israel.
 It will be interesting to observe how the "sound forces" under the aegis of the US will cope with this problem.
 Probably a proven way to "cut beards".
 But on the whole, we can say that the US has recently managed to clear the moderate opposition in Dara from frankly fundamentalist forces and influence.